axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 #.
 Open the case details

 #.
-If case has related case, you will see it below :guilabel:`Data and Description` section.
+Scroll to related cases section (this section is shown if case has related case).

 |case-details|